EugeneCore/litebase/readme.md

 ### Get

 .get method will find one document in a specific collection by a query.
-It will return a document object or undefined result and a collection:
+It will return a document (or undefined result) and a collection:

 ```js
 db.get('users', {login: 'newton'}, function(found_document, collection)